Honda Accord: Third generation (1985)

 The third-generation Accord was introduced in Japan on 4 June 1985 and in Europe and North America later that year.
 It had a very striking exterior design styled by Toshi Oshika in 1983, that resonated well with buyers internationally.
 One notable feature was the hidden headlamps.
 Because this generation was also sold as the Honda Vigor, the Accord received the hidden headlamps.
 Honda's Japanese dealership channel called Honda Verno all had styling elements that helped identify products only available at Honda Verno.
 As a result, Japanese market Accords had a Honda Verno styling feature but were sold at newly established Japanese dealerships Honda Clio with the all-new, luxury Honda Legend sedan, and international Accords were now visually aligned with the Prelude, the CR-X, and the new Integra.

 The retractable headlamps of the third generation Accord sedan were in Japan, USA, Canada, Australia, New Zealand, KY region (Arabian countries), and on cars in Taiwan that were imported from the United States.
 In other countries, the Accord sedan had conventional headlamps, including in Japan from July 1987, on "Accord CA", with CA standing for "Continental Accord".
 Accords in all other bodies (hatchback, AeroDeck, coupe) had only retractable headlamps worldwide.

 At its introduction in 1985, it won the Car of the Year Japan Award.

 The third-generation Accord became the first Honda to employ double wishbones at both the front and rear ends.
 While more expensive than competitors' MacPherson strut systems, this setup provided better stability and sharper handling for the vehicle.
 All had front sway bars and upper models had rear sway bars as well.
 Brakes were either small all-wheel discs with twin-piston calipers (available on the Japanese-market all 2.0-Si models and since May 1987 on other trim levels with optional 4-wheel Anti-Lock Brake System), larger all-wheel discs with single-piston calipers or a front disc/rear drum system.
 4-wheel Anti-Lock Brake System was available as an option in Japan and Europe.
-Base model Accords rode on 13-inch steel wheels with hubcaps with more expensive models having the option of 14-inch alloy wheels.
+Base model Accords rode on 13-inch steel wheels with wheelcovers with more expensive models having the option of 14-inch alloy wheels.